Three products tubes containing TaqMan SNP genotyping positive controls

 4. A synthetic oligonucleotide

-Looking for human SNP positive controls in the sample repository at Coriell
+Find human SNP positive controls in the NIGMS Human Genetic Cell Repository (HGCR) at the Coriell Institute for Medical Research

 1. Click on “Sample Genotypes” from the left side menu.

 2. In the table titled “1000 Genomes Project Phase 3”, click “Show” directly next to the word “ALL” in the column labeled “Population".
+Alternatively, select population of interest.

 3. Choose a heterozygous or mutant allele homozygous sample (for example, here HG00103 is homozygous for the minor allele) and copy the sample ID.